korbel/SWL-AdvancedMobMarkers/README.md

     /setoption AdvancedMobMarkers_RemoveZone <zone_id>

-To get the zone ID for the current zone, press Shift+F9 and the game will tell you in the chat (you may have to enable the System channel).
+To get the zone ID for the current zone, press Shift+F9 and the game will tell you in the chat (you may have to subscribe to the System channel).
 You should see something like this:

     Dim: 10 Server: 79
     Pos: 165.7, 263.7, y 27.8 1000